 Study of local, state and federal criminal laws including their classification, nature, evolution and development.
 Both statutory and common law are explored as well as topics of the adversary system, such as principles of justification and excuse, laws of arrest, and the laws of search and seizure.
-Special attention is given to the New Jersey Code of Criminal Justice.
-Credits: 3 Lecture Hours: 3 Lab Hours: 0 Prereauisites: CRIM101
+Special attention is given to the New Jersey Code of Criminal lustice.